MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 # Cluster extensions

-[Helm charts](https://helm.sh/) help you manage Kubernetes applications by providing the building blocks needed to define, install, and upgrade even the most complex Kubernetes applications.
+This article describes how you can use [Helm Charts](https://helm.sh/) has all the building blocks you need to define, install, and upgrade even the most complex Kubernetes applications.

 The cluster extension feature builds on top of the packaging components of Helm.
 With extensions, you use an Azure Resource Manager-driven experience for installation and lifecycle management of different capabilities on top of your Kubernetes cluster.